guberger/guberger.github.io/src/index.md

 ## News

-I will be at HSCC'20, in Sydney, in April 2020
+I will present a talk at HSCC'20, in Sydney, in April 2020

-I will be at Benelux Meeting'20, in Soesterberg, in March 2020

 ## Contact